Redesign of the case management component in Heroma to

 Context

-to handle employee requests such as vacation, sick leave, and job changes.
+The case component in Heroma is used by managers and administrators to handle employee requests such as vacation, sick leave, and job changes.

-In the existing solution, each case was handled on a separate page with a
+In the existing solution, each case was handled on a separate page with a significant amount of unused space.
+This resulted in unnecessary context switching and inefficient workflows.

 In addition, each case type lacked a consistent structure, making the